COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 )

 ==== Final Fantasy VI
 Final Fantasy 6 sprites differ from the rest as they only have 2 frames on their sideways walk, they are slightly taller than a single tile but would still work for a tile-based game, and are relatively simple.
-And considering the person doing the art for our group does not have a great deal of experience, simple sprites are probably better.
+In light of the fact that the person responsible for the art in our group has limited experience in this area, simple sprites are considered a more sensible choice.

 ==== Fear and Hunger
 Fear and Hunger sprites are 2 tiles tall, which means that while their hitbox is in their lower half, they also have an upper half, which lets them appear much more human and realistic.
 These sprites are much more complicated but look amazing because of it.

 ==== Stardew Valley
 Stardew Valley's sprites do not conform to the tile system, but character designs are still simple, yet appear to be humanlike by not conforming to tiles.